jupyter/enhancement-proposals/29-jep-process/README.md

 ## What qualifies as a JEP?

-This section contains a list of principles and scenarios that can be used to help define a set of principles for determining when something is a JEP.
-The principles will be used both to determine when something becomes a PR during the JEP pre-proposal stage, as well as to determine when a PR becomes a JEP at an individual repo level.
+This section contains a set of principles to help determine when something is a JEP.
+The principles will be used to determine when something becomes a PR during the JEP pre-proposal stage, as well as to determine when a PR becomes a JEP at an individual repo level.

 **Principles (If yes, Requires a JEP)**